-Having MS doesn’t mean that we have to stop living.
-It only means that we have to make adjustments in our lives, and have the courage to stand up to this disease.So, I want all of you with MS to try something even if it seems impossible.
-Take that first step… or paddle stroke!
-Anything is possible.
-See you on the water!
+Having MS doesn’t mean we have to stop living.
+It only means that we have to make adjustments in our lives and have the courage to stand up to this disease and say, “No, you are not going to rule my life.”
+So, I want all of you to try something even if it seems impossible.
+Take that first step… or paddle stroke.
+Anything is possible!